hashicorp/terraform/website/docs/configuration/expressions/dynamic-blocks.html.md

 Within top-level block constructs like resources, expressions can usually be used only when assigning a value to an argument using the `name = expression` form.
-This covers many uses, but some resource types include repeatable _nested blocks_ in their arguments, which do not accept expressions:
+This covers many uses, but some resource types include repeatable _nested blocks_ in their arguments, which typically represent separate objects that are related to (or embedded within) the containing object:

 ```hcl
 resource "aws_elastic_beanstalk_environment" "tfenvtest" {